jlac8/404-page/README.md

-# Make It Real - NAME OF THE PROJECT
+# Make It Real - 404-page

 This is a solution to the 404-not-found-page project of the Make It Real top fullstack developer program.